 Telecommunication Business Act – Anti-Google Law

-The Anti-Google Law will go into effect in October of 2021.
-There has been a growing criticism over the rules Google and Apple set for how 3rd-party apps.
+There has been growing criticism over the rules Google and Apple set for how 3rd-party apps.
 The main issue deals with their app stores charging for services.
 The passing of this law will be the first time in the world that a government has stepped in to prevent Google and Apple from implementing their own payment rails on in-app purchases.
 However, similar talks are underway in Australia, Europe, and Japan.
 It is estimated that the bill will save Korean companies around $140 million a year according to the Ministry of Science and ICT.

 “The proposed Telecommunications Business Act will put users who purchase digital goods from other sources at risk of fraud, undermine their privacy protections, make it difficult to manage their purchases, and features like ‘Ask to Buy’ and Parental Controls will become less effective,” Apple said in a statement.

-What the Anti-Google Law means for App Developers in Korea
+What the Anti-Google Law Means for App Developers in Korea

 Since Google and Apple are the main players in the mobile app market.
 Therefore, independent app developers have nowhere else to go.
 The law is an attempt to create a fair market environment for developers.
 Now app developers in Korea will be able to charge their users directly without having to go through Google and Apple’s in-app payment system.

-What the Anti-Google Law means for App Purchasers in Korea
+What the Anti-Google Law Means for App Purchasers in Korea

 While Naver is the top search engine in South Korea, Google in Korea is on the rise.
 Google has created over 50,000 jobs in Korea.
 As well as, many business opportunities once entering Korea despite having many sanctions placed on them by the Korean government.
 In addition, Google has provided platforms such as AI technology and apps, mobile, and cloud computing services.
 These services have helped support measures to foster startups in Korea.
 Google has also established Google Startup Campus to help Korean startups, partners, and creators enter the global market.